-The Institute for Healthcare Improvement (IHI), an independent not-for-profit organization based in Cambridge, Massachusetts, is a leading innovator in health and health care improvement worldwide.
+The Institute for Healthcare Improvement (IHI), an independent not-for-profit organization based in Cambridge, Massachusetts, is a leading innovator, convener, partner, and driver of results in health and health care improvement worldwide.
 At our core, we believe everyone should get the best care and health possible.
 This passionate belief fuels our mission to improve health and health care.

-For more than 25 years, we have partnered with a growing community of visionaries, leaders, and front-line practitioners around the globe to spark bold, inventive ways to improve the health of individuals and populations.
-To advance our mission, IHI is dedicated to: Improvement Capability; Person- and Family-Centered Care; Patient Safety; Quality, Cost, and Value; and Triple Aim for Populations.
+For more than 25 years, we have partnered with visionaries, leaders, and front-line practitioners around the globe to spark bold, inventive ways to improve the health of individuals and populations.
+To advance our mission, IHI's work is focused in five key areas:

 We create dynamic opportunities for health care professionals to learn from, collaborate with, and be inspired by expert faculty and colleagues throughout the world.
 Our professional development programs — including conferences, seminars, and audio and web-based programs — inform every level of the workforce, from executive leaders to front-line staff.
-For the next generation of improvers, we provide online courses and an international network of local chapters through the IHI Open School.
-For all who join us in improving health care, we provide a wealth of free content through our website, ihi.org and our podcasts on WIHI.
+The IHI Open School is committed to developing students, the next generation of improvers, through free online courses and an international network of chapters.
+For all who join us in improving health care, we provide a wealth of free content through our website, ihi.org and our audio program, WIHI.

 IHI also works with a wide range of entities — whether health care facilities, entire health care systems, or governments — to help them achieve significant results in quality, safety, and innovation.
 We collaborate with these change agents on the front lines of care to accelerate improvement in vital areas, including maternal and neonatal health, end-of-life care, avoidable hospital readmissions, waste and cost reduction, person- and family-centered care, and the spread of the Triple Aim.